bachino90/recipes/README.md

 ```
 This code is not going to work but we are going to filled in a minute.

-We wanted to make this view controller support all type of table view so we need a model who represents an array of section in the table view.
-It also needs to have an array of objects that represents the rows of each one and its header.
-We call this object Section.
+We wanted to make this view controller support all type of table view so we needed a model who represents an array of section in the table view.
+It also needed to have an array of objects that represents the rows of each one and its header.
+We called this object Section.
 ```javascript
 class Section {